 The urgency that’s created around special discounts, or only making a product available for a week, etc. always pushes more clicks and purchases.
 Along with that, if you only have to talk about something ’til you’re blue in the face for a limited time!
 So, you won’t feel like you’re constantly having to talk about your products to your audience.

 Customers HATE missing out on deals and exclusive offers.
-Plan out at least 2 FOMO type offers for your e-commerce site, and I promise you, you’ll see more sales!
+Plan out at least 2 FOMO type offers for your e-commerce site, and I’m betting that you’ll see more sales!
+I describe this launch and marketing process in a lot more detail in my SEO course, Show Up In Searches!